AAShayon/example/README.md

 1. **API Key Protection**:
    - API keys are never hardcoded in plain text
-   - Keys are stored securely using flutter_secure_storage
+   - Keys are stored securely using platform-specific secure storage (Android Keystore, iOS Keychain)
-   - Keys are hashed and salted for additional protection
+   - Keys are retrieved through platform channels for maximum security
+   - In development, a fallback key is used (NOT recommended for production)

 2. **Request Security**:
    - All requests include timestamp and nonce to prevent replay attacks